wireservice/csvkit/docs/scripts/csvcut.rst

                             output.
 Useful when piping to grep or as a simple primary key.

-Note that csvcut does not include row slicing or filtering, for this you should pipe data to head, tail, or grep.
+Note that csvcut does not include row slicing or filtering, for this you should pipe data to grep.
+See :doc:`unix_tools`.

+Also see: :doc:`common_arguments`.

 Examples
 ========